Frederick Wiseman

-Frederick Wiseman (born January 1, 1930) is an American filmmaker, documentarian, and theater director.
-His work is "devoted primarily to exploring American institutions".
-He has been called "one of the most important and original filmmakers working today".
+Frederick Wiseman (born January 1, 1930) is an American filmmaker, documentarian, theater director, and actor.
+His work is primarily about exploring American institutions.
+In 2017, The New York Times called him "one of the most important and original filmmakers working today".

-Life and career
+Early life

-Wiseman was born to a Jewish family in Boston, Massachusetts, the son of Gertrude Leah (née Kotzen) and Jacob Leo Wiseman.
+Wiseman was born to a Jewish family in Boston on January 1, 1930, the son of Gertrude Leah (née Kotzen) and Jacob Leo Wiseman.
 He earned a Bachelor of Arts from Williams College in 1951, and a Bachelor of Laws from Yale Law School in 1954.
-He spent 1954 to 1956 serving in the U.S. Army during the Korean War.
-The Korean War was effectively over by July 1953.
-Wiseman spent a few years in Paris, France, before returning to the United States, where he took a job teaching law at the Boston University Institute of Law and Medicine.
+He spent 1954 to 1956 serving in the U.S. Army after being drafted.
+Wiseman spent the following two years in Paris, France before returning to the United States, where he took a job teaching law at the Boston University Institute of Law and Medicine.
 He then started documentary filmmaking, and has won numerous film awards as well as Guggenheim and MacArthur fellowships.

+Career

 The first feature-length film Wiseman produced was The Cool World (1963).
-This was followed by Titicut Follies in 1967, which he produced and directed.
+This was followed by Titicut Follies (1967), which he produced and directed.
 He has both produced and directed all of his films since.
-They are chiefly studies of social institutions, such as hospitals, high schools, or police departments.
+They are chiefly studies of social institutions, such as hospitals, schools, or police departments.
 All his films have aired on PBS, one of his primary funders.

 Wiseman's films are often described as in the observational mode, which has its roots in direct cinema, but Wiseman dislikes the term: